cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

    We will also use the UK radar network to get rainfall data with a task called ``get_rainfall``.

-   We will fetch rainfall data **every six hours starting six hours after the initial cycle point**.
+   We will fetch rainfall data *every six hours, from six hours after the initial cycle point*.

-2. Running computer models to generate forecast data
+2. Running Computer Models to Generate Forecast Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. ifnotslides::

-   We will do this with a task called ``forecast`` which will run **every six hours starting six hours after the initial cycle point**.
+   We will do this with a task called ``forecast`` that runs *every six hours, from six hours after the initial cycle point*.
-   The ``forecast`` task will be dependent on:
+   The ``forecast`` task will depend on:

-   * The ``consolidate_observations`` task from the previous two cycles as well as from the present cycle.
+   * The ``consolidate_observations`` task from the previous two cycles and the present cycle.
    * The ``get_rainfall`` task from the present cycle.

 .. digraph:: example